Fort Stark in New Castle NH.

 unprotected stairs, high walls, rough ground, slippery rocks, loose concrete on

-the buildings and other dangers.
+the buildings, sharp metal and other dangers.
 It is best to view the old buildings from a

 distance.
 Adult supervision of children is required according to the NH State